The Pushbike Song: Television / other

+Cilla Black performs a version of the song as part of her "Cillagram" segment on her Surprise!
+Surprise! television show, season 2, episode 4 which aired on ITV, 11th November 1984.

 Australia's Young Talent Time also performed the song in a 1986 episode.

 Australian children's show Play School recorded a cover for the album There's a Bear in There, sung by Philip Quast.

 Australian singer-songwriter Olivia Newton-John recorded a cover for the soundtrack of the 2011 comedy film A Few Best Men.

 In 2012, "The Pushbike Song" was used on an advertising campaign for Tooheys 5 Seeds Cloudy Cider.
 The vocals on that version are purportedly a performance by "gypsy banjo player, Benny 'The Giant' Gogasa" recorded via Skype.
 This is probably a spoof on the part of the advertising agency, for what appears to be a local studio recording, with no independent evidence that Benny 'The Giant' Gogasa and "his band of orphans, misfits and mildly deformed gypsy musicians" actually exists.

-It was also heard in the Hotch Potch House episode "Round and Round" during a film about a girl getting a new bike.
+It was also heard in the Hotch Potch House episode "Round and Round" during a film from the garden door of the model house about a girl getting a new bike.